Serdar Berdimuhamedow: Government policies

-On 25 March, he announced the new composition of his cabinet.
-The only new government member he appointed was Muhammetguly Muhammedow, who replaced him as Deputy Chairman of the Cabinet of Ministers for Economics and Finance.
-According to some, he intends to replace Foreign Minister and de facto Vice President of Turkmenistan Raşit Meredow with Esen Aydogdyev, rector of the International University of Humanities and Development.
+On 25 March, he presented his cabinet, basically confirming his father's ministers in their posts.
+The only new government member was Muhammetguly Muhammedow, who replaced him as Deputy Chairman of the Cabinet of Ministers for Economics and Finance.
+According to some, he intends to replace Foreign Minister Vice President of Turkmenistan Raşit Meredow with Esen Aydogdyev, rector of the International University of Humanities and Development.

 Foreign policy

 On the first day of his presidency, Berdimuhamedow accepted the credentials of Fazal Muhammad Sabir, making Turkmenistan the first country in Central Asia to accept the diplomats of the Taliban government of Afghanistan.
-Former Indian President Ram Nath Kovind made a state visit to Turkmenistan on 1–4 April, marking the first visit of the President of India to Turkmenistan, and the first foreign head of state to be received by Berdimuhamedow.
+Indian President Ram Nath Kovind made a state visit to Turkmenistan on 1–4 April, marking the first visit of the President of India to Turkmenistan, and the first foreign head of state to be received by Berdimuhamedow.
 The two leaders discussed expanding trade and energy cooperation.
 President Berdimuhamedow made his first foreign visit, to Saudi Arabia, on 1–2 June.
 Later that month, he made visits to Russia and Iran, on the visit to the latter he used the first Aurus Senat limousine purchased by the Turkmen government.

+On 18 April 2025, Berdimuhamedow signed a law lifting some of the country's strict entry regulations for foreign visitors and allowing for the issuance of electronic visas.